abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-Processes,-Threads-and-Concurrency.md

 thread.start();
 ```

+And you should see something like:

 ```bash
 Hello from thread-0
 ```

-## So that's all we need for Concurrency, right?
+### So that's all we need for Concurrency, right?

 Well consider doing a real task.
-See **that's why I hate Dog extends Animal examples**.
-You are trying to make a pizza, and you assign different threads different tasks.
+(See *that's why I hate Dog extends Animal examples*).
+Either way, lets say you were trying to make a pizza, and you assign different threads different tasks - `makeDough`, `sprinkleCheese`, `bakePizza`, and finally you expect to `eatPizza`.

 You rely on order of execution and expect things to be executed sequentially.